Dpdl-io/DpdlEngine/README.md

 Dpdl comes with a very compact and portable **execution engine** with an **extensible API interface** to foster research and development of applications and embedded system software which is ideal for rapid application development and rapid prototyping.

+Dpdl enables to combine the <ins>portability and vast API availability</ins> of Java and Python, the <ins>computational power</ins> of Julia, the <ins>expressiveness</ins> of Lua and Clojure, the simplicity of Ruby and Groovy, the <ins>web-enablement</ins> of JavaScript and WebAssembly (Wasm), the <ins>power</ins> of C/C++ programming language and provides a simple access to <ins>**java Api's, Native libraries, Wasm modules and GPUs**</ins>.

 Dpdl embedded ANSI C code, Java, JavaScript, OCaml, Groovy and Clojure are <ins>**dynamically compiled in memory** at runtime</ins> which results in <ins>faster execution</ins> performance.

 These features make Dpdl suitable for a wide range of use-cases and applications in particular also for <ins>Hardware programming</ins>.

 Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint devices via a custom data container referred to as '**DpdlPacket**'.
 A DpdlPacket is a structured, highly compressed packet of data which can be managed and queried very efficiently on memory scarce devices.
 A DpdlPacket may may also include Dpdl code for custom setups

+These features make Dpdl a powerful development platform for rapid prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.

 ### Small Memory footprint: